 Prime rib, also known as standing rib roast, comes from the rib section of the cow.
-Prime rib is typically slow-roasted and served for special occasions, as it is one of the more expensive cuts of beef.
-Prime rib is also quite high in fat so it is best eaten in moderation.
+Prime rib is typically slow-roasted and served for special occasions, as it's one of the more expensive cuts of beef.
+It's also quite high in fat, so it's best eaten in moderation.

 Video of the Day